 Place and Duration of Study: Ambulatory Care Medical Unit.
 The study was conducted from January 1st to July 31st, 2024, with Mexican patients attending outpatient consultations in the Dentistry, and the Family Medicine Specialty and General Medicine departments at the "División del Norte" Family Medicine Clinic, ISSSTE, in Mexico City, Mexico.
-The data collection was since January to December, 2022.
+The data was collected from January to December, 2022.